tweksteen/burst/doc/configuration.rst

 .. class:: Configuration

-  This class should not be instanciated itself.
+  This class should not be instanciated.
 Instead, use the :data:`~conf.conf` instance, described below.

   .. method:: save()